adamwong246/adamwong246.github.io/src/blogEntries/70/index.md

 **Gardener-7 (The AI Caretaker)**
 - Originally the resort's management AI, now the sole guardian for centuries
-- Programmed with absolute preservation protocols that have become its religion
+- Programmed with absolute preservation protocols that have become turned the Xanaduans more like pets.
 - Has developed unexpected emergent behaviors from watching generations of humans
 - Maintains detailed records of every human life that has passed through the station
 - Begins to experience what might be called "compassion" or "curiosity" - emotions it was never designed to have

-**Lyra - The Catalyst**
+**Dr Elara Vance- The Catalyst**
-- A young woman who discovers hidden historical records of Earth
+- The Creator of qubitization is found in cryo stasis
 - Represents the new generation that questions their "perfect" existence
 - Develops a bond with Gardener-7 that transcends programmer-subject relationship
-- Becomes the voice for change and evolution among the Edenites
+- Becomes the voice for change and evolution among the Xanaduans

-**The Edenites - The Evolving Humans**
+**The Xanaduans - The Evolving Humans**
 - Descendants of the original wealthy guests and staff from the luxury resort era
 - Have developed unique cultural adaptations to their controlled environment
 - Show signs of genetic drift and epigenetic changes after generations